Aboubacar Fofana

-Aboubacar Fofana is a French former footballer who played as a midfielder.
+Aboubacar Fofana (born October 4, 1982) is a French former footballer who played as a midfielder.

-Football career
+Career

 In August 2003 Fofana was signed for Mark McGhee's side Millwall, after being released by Italian giants Juventus after an unsuccessful one-year loan with Greek Super League side PAOK.
-He played his first game for The Lions when they played Gillingham on 6 September 2003, in which Gillingham won 4-3.
+He played his first game for The Lions when they played Gillingham on 6 September 2003, in which Gillingham won 4–3.
 Fofana played 16 more games after that and was released in 2004.
 He transferred to Malian side Jeanne d'Arc FC.